-Currency regulatory perimeter is applicable to the provision of services by AIFC participants to the residents of the Republic of Kazakhstan and is presented in Chapter 4 of PERG.
+Currency regulatory perimeter is applicable to the provision of services by AIFC participants to the residents of the Republic of Kazakhstan.
 Thus, whatever a firm is licensed for, it must also operate in accordance with the AIFC Rules on Currency Regulation when dealing with Kazakhstan persons and/or using the services of the Kazakhstan commercial or "second tier" banks for such business.